arduino/arduino-cloud-cli/README.md

 Print only the thing associated to the passed device:

 `$ arduino-cloud-cli thing list --device-id <deviceID>`

+Print only the things that have all the passed tags:

+`$ arduino-cloud-cli thing list --tags <key0>=<value0>,<key1>=<value1>`

+Things can be deleted using the thing delete command.
+This command accepts two mutually exclusive flags: `--id` and `--tags`.
+Only one of them must be passed.
+When the `--id` is passed, the thing having such ID gets deleted:

 Delete a thing with the following command: